Mommy’s House Broken

 Dad ushered us into the hallway (it was supposed to be safer there).

-The 1964 Alaska earthquake shaking continued to increase in intensity.
-The hallway walls began to squeeze together like in a fun house at a carnival.
+Shaking from the earthquake continued to increase in intensity.
+The hallway walls began to squeeze together, like in a fun house at a carnival.
 Dad said, “It's not safe here” and took us to the kitchen.

 The kitchen had big windows that looked out onto our back garden.
 I could see our swing set slamming side-to-side, not to and fro!